Jovansam/geological_constraints/README.md

 # geological_constraints
 This code illustrates the impact of geological constraints on resource exploitation.
-It illustrates how such constraints can lead a peak in production and flat long-run prices
+It shows that such constraints can lead to a peak in production, and flat long-run prices as well as extraction rent.

-For example models of geologically constrained see:
+For seminal models describing geological constraints in an extraction-exploration model, see:
+1. Okullo, Samuel J., Modelling the global oil market: a partial equilibrium approch, Vrije Universteit Amsterdam PhD thesis, 2013.
-1. Okullo, Samuel J., Frédéric Reynès, and Marjan W. Hofkes.
+2. Okullo, Samuel J., Frédéric Reynès, and Marjan W. Hofkes.
 "Modeling peak oil and the geological constraints on oil production."
 Resource and Energy Economics 40 (2015): 36-56.
 2. Bai, Yiyi, and Samuel J. Okullo.
 "Understanding oil scarcity through drilling activity."
 Energy Economics 69 (2018): 261-269.